 Please remember, investment value can go up or down and you could get back less than you invest.
 The value of international investments may be affected by currency fluctuations which might reduce their value in sterling.

 Our most popular investments should not be taken as personal recommendations to buy or sell a particular ETF - they are not intended to provide advice.
 Past performance is not a guide to future performance.

-Source: interactive investor.
-Note: the top 10 is based on the number of “buys” during the month of June.
+Source: FE Fund Info/interactive investor, 1 November Note: the top 10 is based on the number of “buys” during the month of November.